thomaslaurenson/SecureMilkCarton/README.md

         - `mysql-connector-java-5.1.42-bin.jar`: dependency jar file to connect to local MySQL database
         - Other dependencies can be included in this folder
 - `database`: a collection of file for database creation and re-creation:
-    - `securemilk_db.sql`: a SQL file containing all securemilk database entries
+    - `securemilkcarton_db.sql`: a SQL file containing all securemilkcarton database entries
-    - `create_db.sh`: this script uses `securemilk_db.sql` to automate creation the database
+    - `create_db.sh`: this script uses `securemilkcarton_db.sql` to automate creation the database
-    - `recreate_db.sh`: this script deletes the old database and recreates the original database using the `securemilk_db.sql` file
+    - `recreate_db.sh`: this script deletes the old database and recreates the original database using the `securemilkcarton_db.sql` file
     - `passwords.csv`: a comma-separated values (CSV) file containing usernames, passwords and salt values.
 This file is useful when changing the password hashing algorithm
 - `scripts`: a collection of scripts that make life easier:
     - `compile.sh`: a script to compile the Java source code and package the entire web application into a distributable .war file for deployment to the Tomcat server